-Called, the ‘Sea of Stars’ it’s an event that attracts millions of tourists each year.
+The ‘Sea of Stars’ is an event that attracts millions of tourists each year.

 Have a look for yourself.

-Though it’s pretty rare for these plankton to make it to the beach, it does happen.
+Though it’s pretty rare for this plankton to make it to the beach, it does happen.

 But, it’s way more common for this to occur further out in the sea.

-You have a better chance seeing it on a boat.
+You have a better chance of seeing it on a boat.

 Check out these short clips of the Maldives glowing beach.